MistNewt/StudiedAlgorithms/readme.md

-This contains all the algorithms I have studied and implementd.
+This contains all the algorithms I have studied and implemented.
 This currently contains:

 Sorting:
 	Heap Sort
 	Insertion Sort